Background pattern

 Examples of these medicines include:

-• triptans (used for migraines)
+• triptans (used for migraine)

-• medicines containing amphetamines (used to treat attention deficit hyperactivity disorder (ADHD), narcolepsy and obesity)
+• medicines containing amphetamines (used to treat attention deficit hyperactivity disorder [ADHD], narcolepsy, and obesity)

 • medicines containing the antibiotic linezolid (used to treat infections)